Albatros B.I

 The Albatros B.I, (post-war company designation L.1) was a German military reconnaissance aircraft designed in 1913 and which saw service during World War I.

 Design and development

 The B.I was a two-seat biplane of conventional configuration that seated the observer and the pilot in separate cockpits in tandem.
-The wings were originally of three-bay design, but were later changed to a two-bay, unstaggered configuration; featuring a typical aileron control cable system for German aircraft of the time, that allowed for a horizontal control horn that fit into a structural pocket in the wing structure at neutral.
+The wings were originally of three-bay design, but were later changed to a two-bay, unstaggered configuration; featuring a typical aileron control cable system for German aircraft of the time, that allowed for a horizontal control horn that fitted into a structural pocket in the wing structure at neutral.
 A floatplane version was developed as the Albatros W.I.